Updating Open Dental Versions

 other computers will automatically update when the program is first opened so you can easily keep all your computers updated.

-- If you update from a computer that is running a higher version of Open Dental that the database (server) it connects to, the server will also update and other workstations connected to the server will update the next time they start Open Dental.
+- If you update from a computer that is running a higher version of Open Dental than the database (server) it connects to, the server will also update and other workstations connected to the server will update the next time they start Open Dental.

 - Usually Open Dental will automatically backup the database during an update as a preventive measure.
 Large enterprise organizations that update often and have a comprehensive backup strategy can contact Open Dental technical support to disable this process.